-To be eligible for a JSU Student Tuition Rate, parents/guardians must be enrolled as a full-time student.
-Parents are asked to provide copies of their course schedule within five days of the start of each term.
-The JSU CDC periodically verifies Student ID numbers to ensure enrollment.
-If your full-time student status changes, your enrollment will be updated accordingly.
-A new, non-JSU tuition rate will be applied beginning on the first day of the month following student status expiration.
-All families are responsible for informing the JSU CDC of a change in affiliation within 30 days.
+Those receiving the JSU student rate must provide copies of their schedule within five days of the start of each term and be enrolled as a full-time student to receive the JSU student rate.
+The JSU CDC periodically verifies JSU Student ID numbers to ensure enrollment.
+If your full time student status changes, your enrollment will be changed to a non-JSU status.
+A new, non-JSU tuition rate will be applied beginning on the first day of the month following the month that employment ends or student status expires.
+All families are responsible for informing the JSU CDC of a change in JSU affiliated status within 30 days of the defined date of the change of status.